sait-wbdv/winter-2021/cheatsheets/web-conventions/index.md

 ---

+## Web web conventions
+### Navigation
+- Primary navigation
+- Secondary, tertiary navigation
+- Breadcrumb navigation
+- Utilities
+- Search

+---

 ## Activities
 ### 1. Convention hunt
-Your instructor didn't have time to write a cheatsheet of common web design conventions.
+Your instructor didn't have time to add images of common web design conventions.
 Help him out (in groups of 3-4):
 1. Browse through this list of [common UI Design Patterns](http://ui-patterns.com/patterns) and search for more.
 2. Find real world examples of web conventions.
 What's the name of the convention?
 3. What new conventions have surfaced since the pandemic started?